Current Events

 Daniel Family Commons, 3rd floor of the Usdan University Center

 The Usdan Common Connections Committee is happy to invite you to a panel discussion focusing on the current efforts to reform the health care system in the United States.
-Much of President Obama’s first year in Office and the thumbnailCA4LWJ8Ofirst year of the Democrat controlled Congress has been focused on drafting a comprehensive health care reform bill.
+Much of President Obama’s first year in Office and the first year of the Democrat controlled Congress has been focused on drafting a comprehensive health care reform bill.
 Both the Senate and the House of Representatives have passed their own bills, however both have come under intense scrutiny from many different stakeholders.
 The state of Connecticut is also on the forefront of reform efforts at the state level and the panel will include policy experts and frontline personnel working to make Connecticut a model for the rest of the country to follow.

 The panel will be comprised of Damien Sheehan-Connor, Wesleyan faculty in economics, Jill Zorn, Program Officer at Universal Health Care Foundation of Connecticut, Dr. Michael Grey, Chief of Medicine at the Hospital of Central Connecticut, and Elizabeth Wiley, National Secretary, American Medical Student Association and Physicians for a National Health Program member and George Washington University School of Medicine student.